Paradox2102/paradox2102.github.io/team/first/index.md

 layout: page-centered
 ---

-# First
+# FIRST

 #### For the Inspiration and Recognition of Science and Technology

-#### *"To transform our culture by creating a world where science and technology are celebrated and where young people dream of becoming science and technology leaders."*- Dean Kamen, Founder
+#### *"To transform our culture by creating a world where science and technology are celebrated and where young people dream of becoming science and technology leaders."* Dean Kamen, Founder of FIRST

 <hr>